BLEMAB European project: muon imaging technique applied to blast furnaces: Software simulations

 Figure \ref{fig:full_simulation} shows a sketch of the geometry considered for the full simulation of the BLEMAB experimental configuration.

 In this simulation 24 identical detectors, 80\,cm\,$\times$\,80\,cm\,$\times$\,80\,cm are placed all around the blast furnace, 8\,m far from the wall and some meters below the tuyere, the large toroidal pipe surrounding the structure, used to blow hot air inside the blast furnace.
-The multiple detection systems allow maximizing the ratio between the number of events entering the detector's acceptance and the total number of simulated muon events.
+The multiple detection systems allow increasing the ratio between the number of events entering the detector's acceptance and the total number of simulated muon events, which can be generated from a cylindrical surface surrounding the blast furnace.

+Results from this complete simulation, which takes into account a detailed description of physics interactions of muons inside materials, will be used for more careful evaluations and for comparisons with the experimental measured distributions.